-We are in the process of revising our master policy.
-The new master policy will comply with various requirements the GSEs have communicated to the industry.
+We revised our master policy to, among other things, comply with various requirements the GSEs have communicated to the industry.
 These requirements contain limitations on rescission rights that, while generally similar, differ in some respects from the limitations in our Gold Cert Endorsement.
-Our new master policy has been approved by the GSEs, however, it remains subject to review and approval by state insurance regulators.
-The GSEs have not announced an effective date for the new master policies of all mortgage insurers, but have stated that the effective date will not be earlier than July 1, 2014.
+The GSEs require the new master policy be used for all loans sold to them with an application date on or after October 1, 2014.
+Although our new master policy has been approved by the GSEs, it remains subject to review and approval in a few jurisdictions.

-As of March 31, 2014, approximately 1.7% of our primary risk in force written through the flow channel, and 21.4% of our primary risk in force written through the bulk channel, consisted of adjustable rate mortgages in which the initial interest rate may be adjusted during the five years after the mortgage closing ("ARMs").
+As of June 30, 2014, approximately 1.6% of our primary risk in force written through the flow channel, and 21.3% of our primary risk in force written through the bulk channel, consisted of adjustable rate mortgages in which the initial interest rate may be adjusted during the five years after the mortgage closing ("ARMs").
 We classify as fixed rate loans adjustable rate mortgages in which the initial interest rate is fixed during the five years after the mortgage closing.
 If interest rates should rise between the time of origination of such loans and when their interest rates may be reset, claims on ARMs and adjustable rate mortgages whose interest rates may only be adjusted after five years would be substantially higher than for fixed rate loans.
 In addition, we have insured "interest-only" loans, which may also be ARMs, and loans with negative amortization features, such as pay option ARMs.
 We believe claim rates on these loans will be substantially higher than on loans without scheduled payment increases that are made to borrowers of comparable credit quality.